How it all started

 During 2018 the orchestra has proved its versatility by playing at a conducting master class and in an opera, starting a summer concert tradition, and touring in China.

 During 2019 operations have been organized and expanded further.
-The orchestra has performed in Emma Gala, made a recording, performed some rare Finnish opera, and the culmination of the year was the large production of Mendelssohn's Elijah, together with Suomen Laulu choir.
+The orchestra has performed at the Emma Gala Music Awards, made a recording, performed some rare Finnish opera, and the culmination of the year was the large production of Mendelssohn's Elijah, together with Suomen Laulu choir.

 A unique concept

-Sasha Mäkilä, the Artistic leader, characterises the orchestra:
+Sasha Mäkilä, the Artistic Director, characterises the orchestra:

 "Helsinki Metropolitan Orchestra is a unique ensemble because it features student, professional and amateur musicians of all ages.
 Another thing worth mentioning is that regardless of background or age everyone is equal.
 Since this is a new orchestra, it has been easy for people to come to us and discover something they have not been able to experience earlier in their professional or amateur musical life."